c-louie/SPS/README.md

 org_readers - get a list of readers for specific org

-shadow_info - combo of above and also spit showdow info out on acu to see if it is down
+shadow_info - combo of above and also spit shadow info out on acu to see if it is down